Well, well, well, looky here, ladies and gentlemen.

 Well, there's still an opportunity.

-He said in 2004, after he retook the Boston Harbor with his Swift boat vet buddies.
+He said in 2004 after he retook the Boston Harbor with his Swiftboat vet buddies.

 Remember that?

-And uh he reported to duty.
+And he reported to duty.

-He did uh went out there to do his acceptance speech at Democrat National Convention.
+Went out there to do his acceptance speech at Democrat National Convention.

-I am John Carey reporting for duty.
+I'm John Kerry reporting for duty.

-So he's apparently back on active duty.
+So he's apparently back in active duty.

-Chris in Omaha, welcome to the EIB network.
+Chris in Omaha, welcome to the EIB Network.

 Nice to have you with us.